 Another shop reconfiguration to set up the router again.
-This time to round over all of the inside edges that were cut using the templates.
+This time to round over all of the inside edges that were cut using the router/templates.

 Followed by a pass with the random orbital sander.
 A repurposed hanging air filter complete with custom cardboard hood helps keep the dust under control.